Sufficiency, inclusion, resilience et creativity

 Brigitte Bariol, Vice-President for the experts body and General Delegate for the FNAU,

-We present our vision for the city of tomorrow, driven by French public (state and local authorities) and private professionals (experts and businesses), brought together through Sustainable City by France to serve matters of public interest and with the aim of achieving a sober inclusive, resilient and creative urban development.
+We present our vision for the city of tomorrow, driven by French public (state and local authorities) and private professionals (experts and businesses), brought together through Sustainable City by France to serve matters of public interest and with the aim of achieving a sufficient, inclusive, resilient and creative urban development.

 Follow our news: